 We have, and expect to continue to have, various credit and financing arrangements with third parties.
 These financing arrangements are secured by all or substantially all of our assets.
 Our existing credit and financing arrangements require us to meet certain financial condition tests.
 Our revolving credit facility prohibits our purchasing or redeeming stock, or declaring or paying dividends on shares of any class or series of our common or preferred stock if an event of default under such facility has or will occur and remains uncured.
-The agreements governing our debt, including the issuance of notes by WEST III, WEST IV, WEST V, WEST VI, and WEST VII also include restrictive financial covenants.
+The agreements governing our debt, including the issuance of notes by WEST III, WEST IV, WEST V, and WEST VII, as well as the loans under our senior secured warehouse credit facility, also include restrictive financial covenants.
 A breach of those and other covenants could, unless waived or amended by our creditors, result in a cross-default to other indebtedness and an acceleration of all or substantially all of our debt.
-We have obtained waivers or amendments to our financing agreements in the past, but we cannot provide any assurance that we will receive such waivers or amendments in the future if we request or require them.
+We have obtained waivers and amendments to our financing agreements in the past, but we cannot provide any assurance that we will receive such waivers or amendments in the future if we request or require them.
 If our outstanding debt is accelerated at any time, we likely would have little or no cash or other assets available after payment of our debts, which could cause the value or market price of our outstanding equity securities to decline significantly and we would have few, if any, assets available for distributions to our equity holders in liquidation.